 If you’re on a budget and want to deter burglars, using a fake security system sign or a sticker often can be powerful enough to spook them.
 Again, like in the case of a dummy camera, it’s important to choose a sign and a decal that’s not popular and can’t be recognized by burglars as a fake one.

 Using fake signs and stickers as deterrence is a quick and cheap solution, however, it’s key that they must be convincing.
 It’s better not to mention any company name because burglars may Google it and realize that it’s just a fake one.
-On the other hand, you want to avoid using the name or copy the material of an existing brand because that could lead to copyright infringement issues.
+On the other hand, you want to avoid using the name or copying the material of an existing brand because that could lead to copyright infringement issues.

 Pro tip: Create your own, unique security system sticker or sign.
-If you don’t know how to use image editing software, you can have it designed for a few bucks online (at Upwork or Fiverr) and print it at home.
+If you don’t know how to use image-editing software, you can have it designed for a few bucks online (at Upwork or Fiverr) and print it at home.

 Criminals love dark spots.
 Those are the places where they can hide and remain unnoticed.
 While most of the burglaries in the U.S. occur during the day, it’s important to reduce the risk of a nighttime intrusion as well.